lrodrz/lrodrz.github.io/_posts/2022-04-04-Machine-Learning-Projects.markdown

 <br>

 <p> Now, Let's analyze what is happening.
 I cleaned up the original notebook to only <a href="https://github.com/lrodrz/SentimentAnalysis/blob/main/Sentiment2.ipynb">the essentials</a> so I could analyze what was written.
 The first thing to notice, according to Géron, is that the IMDB data has already been tokenized where tokenization is the process of splitting text into smaller pieces called tokens <sub>[1]</sub>.
-This apparently comes from the <a href="https://en.wikipedia.org/wiki/Tokenization_(data_security)">data security sector</a> where each token takes the data that is assigned to it and replaces it with some other encoding in order to save space and computational capacity without sacraficing the meaning behind the thing being tokenized <sub>[2] [3]</sub>. </p>
+This apparently comes from the <a href="https://en.wikipedia.org/wiki/Tokenization_(data_security)">data security sector</a> where each token takes the data that is assigned to it and replaces it with some other encoding in order to save space and computational capacity without sacrificing the meaning behind the thing being tokenized <sub>[2] [3]</sub>. </p>

 <p>Now let's take a look at Géron's code: </p>